benscott/scratchpads-training/content/custom-content.rst

 First we want to add a field that links to the biological classification, so that we can tag our new literature mining content to one or more taxonomic names.

-Like with other content types, the Taxonomic name field should be an autocomplete field.
+Like with other content types, the *Taxonomic name* field should be an autocomplete field.
 A field like this is already present in several content types, so we don’t need to create a new one, we can use the existing one.
-Because it links to the taxonomy module a field like this is called a *Term reference*.
+Because it links to taxonomy terms a field like this is called a *Term reference*.

     .. figure:: /_static/ManageFields.jpg